 If you’re part of a fast-growing organization and your team is seeing an increasing number of RFPs, you might be considering a light-weight response automation tool.
 They give you suggested content, make it easy to pop in and out, and, truthfully, anything is better than hitting “Command+F” in a long Word or Excel document.

 Below, we’ve compiled the most common complaints we hear from our ecosystem.
-Some were the “straw that broke the camel’s back” when it came to outgrowing their RFP management software:
+Some were the “straw that broke the camel’s back” when it came to outgrowing RFP management software:

-“The tool can't handle complex offerings and sales cycles.”
+1. The RFP management tool can't handle complex sales cycles.

 As deals become more complex or product offerings expand, you may find you need more context behind these questions and responses.
 Was this response in relation to an enterprise deal?
 What product offering was this for?
 Did we offer product customization?